bjanik/ft_select/README.md

 # Use
 ./ft_select arg [arg2]...

-Small programm which takes argument and display them on the terminal using termcaps library.
+Small program which takes argument and display them on the terminal using termcaps library.

 ### User can browse through by performing different actions :